medichylton/toggle-theme-playnite/readme.md

 ![](screenshots/home-2.png)

-Based on your details, here's a description for your Toggle Playnite theme:

 **Toggle is a Handheld-First Playnite Theme** inspired by modern portable gaming aesthetics and brings sleek, Nintendo Switch 2-inspired design to your handheld PC.
 This theme prioritizes performance and usability on lower-powered devices while maintaining a polished, minimal appearance.

 ## Features